open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

     .. markdown::

-      The [OC for Infrastructure Field-Level Mapping Template](https://docs.google.com/spreadsheets/d/1xHLf_w193pp97zfzhLc_LI-yEXrR_eyscga06Qo1blk/copy) can be used to document your mapping.
+      The [OC4IDS Field-Level Mapping Template](https://docs.google.com/spreadsheets/d/1xHLf_w193pp97zfzhLc_LI-yEXrR_eyscga06Qo1blk/copy) can be used to document your mapping.

 ```